GRZ4NA/EasyDiscordBot/README.md

 ```
 import { EasyDiscordBot } from 'ezdiscordbot';
 ```
+Additional modules that you can import from the package
+- stringProcessor - function - use it to replace square brackets expressions
+- DiscordBotCommand - class - another way to create commands (not recommended) (you have to push them to the `commandsList` manually)

 3. Insert the following line into your package.json file
 ```
 "type": "module"